Construction company alleges Gretna district failed to pay for new elementary school

 The Omaha-based construction company, which specializes in building schools, had to delay construction of Falling Waters because of several obstacles that were out of its control, Scaglione said.

 Scaglione said there were days when the weather caused the construction site to be wet and employees were not allowed to work.
-COVID-19 also allegedly brought on quarantines among the crew, and materials were hard to come by because of supply chain disruptions.
+COVID-19 also brought on quarantines among the crew, he said, and materials were hard to come by because of supply chain disruptions.

 Lueder also cited alleged delays caused by the project’s architect, the Omaha firm DLR.
 Lueder filed a separate suit against DLR alleging that the firm refused to certify completion dates and failed in managing the design process.
 DLR denies these claims.